| ANNUAL REPORTS *

 Financial Sustainability Through CodeBrave Tutors

-- 1,167 classes in Lebanon funded by our clients through our “one-for-one” model
+- 274 clients to date funding classes for disadvantaged children in Lebanon through our “one-for-one” model

-- 22 jobs for Lebanese tutors in Lebanon created (with youth unemployment now over 40% in Lebanon, job creation is also an important social impact)
+- 18 jobs for tutors in Lebanon created in 2023 (with youth unemployment now over 48% in Lebanon, job creation is also an important social impact)